dev-petervanhemert/OTAP/README.md

 > <img src="/Images/03-CreateGroup/04-CreateGroup.png" width="400"/>
 6. In the Add Group dialog box, create a group named AAD DC Administrators, and then set Group Type to Security.
 > <img src="/Images/03-CreateGroup/02-CreateGroup.png" width="400"/>

+        Warning

+        To enable access within your Azure Active Directory Domain Services-managed domain, create a group with this exact name.